thebullbrew/BullMint_ARBITRUM-NOVA_Mainnet/README.md

 # Standard:
 ERC-721 + ERC-2981

-# Cute little Description :
+# Cute little Description of what we're doing here :
-This project is about deploying an NFT contract into the Arbitrum Nova main net (assuming you have all dependencies installed and your metamask wallet ready.
+Deploying an NFT contract into the Arbitrum Nova main net (assuming you have all dependencies installed and your metamask wallet ready.
 If not get outta here.)